Loading...

 Glossary

-What is Net Settlement?
+What Is Net Settlement?

 Net settlement refers to the process by which financial institutions settle their obligations by offsetting the amounts owed to each other.
 Instead of settling each transaction individually, banks calculate the net balance of all transactions over a specific period, typically a business day.
 This method reduces the number of transactions that need to be settled in cash, thereby enhancing efficiency and reducing risk.